Exorcise Tape: Background

+Release

 The album was first announced April 23, 2013, with an original release date of July 9.
 The announcement came along with lead single "Rude Boy" featuring Zackey's brother N8noface.
 Impose's Dayna Evans calls the track "a blend of hyperactive dance pulses, bass beats that meander, and a buzzsaw hitting you as hard as if it fell from a building on top of you" with "contributed rhymes from N8noface [which] are underwhelming, but if only because the remainder of the track is a tour de force in devilish beatstomping."
 An NSFW music video was released for "Demon Practice" on June 13, which Spin's Colin Stutz says portrays "evil [being] passed from person to person like a satanic game of tag" and calls the video "NSFW but it's also not suitable for those times you're home alone at night."
 Opening track "Lamborghini Meltdown" was previously released as a single for Tobacco's LA UTI EP in 2010.
 A music video was released for "Love Hour Zero" on September 17, starring a human breast which travels through the ocean, desert, and space.